 The ESCCaPE Trial has been awarded a Wishlist Grant from the Sunshine Coast Health Foundation for amount of A$19,993.05.

 Ethical approval has been obtained from the Royal Brisbane and Women’s Hospital Human Research Ethics Committee.
 For ethical concerns regarding the conduct of this study please contact:

 The ESCCaPE trial is a collaboration between the Sunshine Coast Hospital and Health Service, USC and Change for Our Children Ltd. The study investigators include:

 Contact Professor Jeanine Young, Chief Investigator, The ESCCaPE Trial.

 For further information on the New Zealand and Australian Pepi-Pod® Safe Sleep Programs please see:

-- Change for our Children website, and
+- Change for our Children

 - Australian Pepi-Pod® Safe Sleep Program Service Provider Support Information.

 - 'Sleep Safe, Little One' — demonstration video on wrapping and placing baby in cot